Sanglorian/orcus/Orcus Rulebook - current.md

 #### Armor Class and Reflex Defense

 If you wear light or no armor, add the higher of your Dexterity modifier and your Intelligence modifier to your Armor Class and your Reflex defense.

-#### Initiative

-At the beginning of every combat, you roll initiative by making a Dexterity check.
-Initiative determines the order of creatures' turns in combat.

 ### Intelligence